valeriosclip/My-portfolio/README.md

 # My-portfolio
-Here you can find a fully description of my professional experiences, education, skills and interests :)
+Here you can find a full description of my professional experiences, education, skills and interests :)